Economic Rent

 The physiocrats were a group of French thinkers in the 18th century who recognized that land was a major source of wealth for any economy.
 Indeed, the physiocrats believed that land is the source of all wealth, hence, it should be the only thing taxed.
 However, their philosophy was doomed because of their emphasis on agriculture and because many of their ideas were wrong, such as that capital and labor do not contribute to wealth, which is obviously false.

 Nonetheless, the idea of applying a single tax on land appealed to one of its most famous proponents, Henry George, which he expounded in his book Progress and Poverty (1879).
-Since land could be taxed without diminishing the supply, George argued that land should be taxed because landowners did nothing to create the land — they simply received it by chance, inheritance, or payment.
+Since land could be taxed without diminishing its supply, George argued that land should be taxed because landowners did nothing to create the land — they simply received it by chance, inheritance, or payment.
 Furthermore, unlike the effect of most other taxes, there is no reallocation of resources when land is taxed, no economic distortion.

 There are several major criticisms of Henry George's single land tax.
 The primary problem is that it is difficult to determine how much of the revenue earned by the land can be attributed to the land itself and not to property development, or the labor and capital needed to produce the product or service.
 Another problem is that the tax burden would fall on current landowners rather than to previous or future landowners.
 Moreover, a land tax could never support the huge governments that exist today, especially since tax revenue depends on the velocity of money, where each transaction is taxed.
 Since there are many more transactions in the marketplace for goods and services than for land, more tax revenue can be collected by taxing everything rather than just land.